ryo034/homebrew-urlo/README.md

 ```

 ### Add a new URL
-To add a new URL to the local CSV file, use the add command:
+To add a new URL to the local Json file, use the add command:

 ```shell
 > urlo add {title} {url}